47% of an ad’s value is used up within the first 3 seconds.

 Facebook gives very clear instructions regarding ad specs.

-The more aligned everything is to more relevant you’ll be.
+The more aligned everything is, the more relevant you’ll be.
 People will see your ad.
 The right people will click it.

 Work to align your: